scribu/wp-custom-field-taxonomies/readme.txt

 * remove duplicate custom fields
 * add default values for certain custom field keys

+= Use the new theme template =
+If you want post sorted by metadata to be displayed differently you can:
+Copy `meta.php` from the plugin directory to your current theme directory.
+You can modify it to fit your theme as necessary.

 = Customize your theme with template tags =

 The plugin features several template tags that will help you display item information easily: